TurcoRiccardo/ARC_AGI/README.md

 - 9: Brown

 ## Params
+List of params for the test:
 - min: (default=0) the program execute the problem from min to max on the test dataset
 - max: (default=400) the program execute the problem from min to max on the test dataset
 - show_test_pairs: (default=True) Display the test pairs
 - show_solution: (default=True) Display the solution
 - show_train_pairs: (default=False) Display the training pairs
 - new: (default=True) Use the multi-objective algorithm

+List of params for the evaluation:
+- new: (default=True) Use the multi-objective algorithm

+Only for the multi-objective algorithm:
+- parent_selection: (default=0) the program use for parent selection: 0 -> tournament_selection; 1 -> lexicase_selection
+- survival_selection: (default=0) the program use for parent selection: 0 -> aggregate fitness; 1 -> NSGA2Sorter

 ### Example
 python test.py --min 0 --max 10 --show_test_pairs "false" --show_solution "false"